Office of Professional Responsibility

 The Office of Professional Responsibility (OPR), part of the United States Department of Justice (DOJ) and supervised by the FBI, is responsible for investigating lawyers employed by the Department of Justice who have been accused of misconduct or crime in the exercise of their professional functions.

 History

-The OPR was established in 1975 by order of then Attorney General Edward Levi, following revelations of ethical abuse and serious misconduct by senior DOJ officials during the Watergate scandal.
+The OPR was established in 1975 by order of then attorney general Edward Levi, following revelations of ethical abuse and serious misconduct by senior DOJ officials during the Watergate scandal.
 The order directed OPR to "receive and review any information concerning conduct by a Department employee that may be in violation of law, regulations or orders, or applicable standards of conduct."

-Since its inception in 1975, the OPR was headed by: